fatinishraqprapya25/Articles-/JavaScript/Array Methods.md

 ## push()

 Array.push() method is used to insert a single element or more than a single element to the end of an Array.
 We can also push an array using this method.
+Besides, this method returns the new length of the Array.

 For Example,